frequency-chain/frequency/designdocs/graph_sdk.md

 4. if there are no changing pages start with existing pages with the least data (or last page) and do check in step 3.
 5. if there are no pages like that create a new page

+#### Fullness check
+To relax the optimization computation on pages we can define a threshold of fullness along with hard cutoffs.
+If the newly added data causes this page to pass defined threshold we will consider that the page became full after addition.
+Thresholds are there to reduce the possibility of adding a new data passing the hard cutoff point in which required the data to be calculated twice.
+First to ensure not passing the cutoff point and then to actually add the data to the page.